Alcohol and the body trivia is fun! Discover surprising facts about alcohol and the body. Share what you learn with friends.

 - Drinking lowers the temperature of the body.
 It seems warmer because it makes capillaries widen and hold more blood, which is warm.11

-- Your body will not get a lower reading on a breathalyzer by sucking on pennies.12 (Then there’s no sense in doing it!)
+- Your body will not get a lower reading on a breath tester by sucking on pennies.12 (Then there’s no sense in doing it!)

 Trivia is the plural of the Latin trivium.
 More than one trivium becomes trivia.
 So, “Alcohol does not kill brain cells” is a trivium.
 But this collection is alcohol and the body trivia.
 So, should it be “Alcohol and the body trivia is fun!”?
 Or should it be “Alcohol and the body trivia are fun!”?